Documentation Index

 What is DocketLayer?

-DocketLayer is a pay-per-query API that gives AI agents programmatic access to federal court docket monitoring.
+DocketLayer is a pay-per-query API that gives AI agents programmatic access to court docket monitoring across US federal courts, all 50 US states, and Canadian federal and provincial courts.
 Agents submit a case identifier and court code, pay $0.99 in USDC via the x402 protocol, and receive structured docket data with change detection built in.

 Who is DocketLayer for?